 Belgium authorities understood that hiding out in neutrality is not an option.
 But also they weren’t going to be a sacrificial lamb.
-The more so, because the Belgian forces fought heroically during the WWI and who knows what the outcome of the Battle of the Marne would be if the siege of Antwerp didn’t draw some German forces?
+The more so, because the Belgian forces fought heroically during the WWI, and who knows what the outcome of the Battle of the Marne would be if the siege of Antwerp didn’t draw some German forces?

-The best strategists had prepared for an agile actions, a mechanized war.
+The best strategists had prepared for an agile action, a mechanized war.
 One of them was Henri Denis, a Belgian Defense Secretary, an Lieutenant General.
-He launched several projects on re-equipment & mechanization of the Army and invited tenders for creation of a heavy military motorcycle.
+He launched several projects on re-equipment & mechanization of the Army and invited tenders for the creation of a heavy military motorcycle.
 It had to be a machine, which could be used for fire support operations, supply support as well as a communications vehicle.
 The requirements were as follows: It must carry three fully equipped soldiers and a machine gun.
-Responding to this requirements, the Belgian company FN, in the beginning of 1937, introduced a heavy motorcycle FN M12.
+Responding to these requirements, the Belgian company FN, in the beginning of 1937, introduced a heavy motorcycle FN M12.

 By that time, FN was the major motorcycle supplier for the Belgian Army; at this, the M86 model was widely used in armies of other countries.
 The machine had 600 cc one-cylinder engine.

 For the tender purposes, FN designed an engine with more capacity: double-cylinder flathead opposed-piston engine having a displacement of 992 cc.
 It wasn’t the most powerful engine even in the second half of the 1990s – the engine developed 22 hp at 4,000 rpm but had a compression ratio of 5.0, which gave it the ability to run on petrol of any quality.
-Much attention was paid to the dirt-guard system: Amal carburettor and main electric components were under a cover, an air filter inlet was located relatively high so the machine could go through the shallow of the river (up to 0.5 m of depth).
+Much attention was paid to the dirt-guard system: Amal carburetor and main electric components were under a cover, an air filter inlet was located relatively high so the machine could go through the shallow of the river (up to 0.5 m of depth).
 Two exhaust pipes came into the single silencer located between the motorcycle and a sidecar.
-The exhaust pipe going out of the left cylinder formed an arc thus preventing the pipe from collision with stub, boulder etc. that was typical for opposed-piston BMW machines.
-A double cradle with heavy-duty bottom pipes provided a good protection for the powertrain from the bottom.
+The exhaust pipe going out of the left cylinder formed an arc thus preventing the pipe from a collision with a stub, boulder, etc. that was typical for opposed-piston BMW machines.
+A double-cradle with heavy-duty bottom pipes provided good protection for the powertrain from the bottom.
 On the sides, the powertrain was protected by big crash guards.

 Despite of good towing performance, Belgian engineers equipped the machine with an auxiliary transmission as an addition to the hand shifted four-speed gearbox with reverse gear.
 But the real innovation was a sidecar wheel drive.
-Drive for a sidecar wheel was independently suggested by two different inventors: Peter Mozharov (Russia) and Henry Baughan (England).
+Drive for the sidecar wheel was independently suggested by two different inventors: Peter Mozharov (Russia) and Henry Baughan (England).
 In the end of 1929, Peter Mozharov built an experimental Izh-2, and Henry Baughan built a trial bike with a sidecar wheel drive (Baughan’s bikes had been manufacturing from 1930 till 1936 under the Baughan marque).
-The Belgians were the first to use this idea for a mass produced military motorcycle.
+The Belgians were the first to use this idea for a mass-produced military motorcycle.
 Sidecar wheel drive was implemented via a drive shaft, which got connected when necessary (in severe road conditions).
-Thus the bike didn’t require a compensating gear.
+Thus the bike didn’t require compensating gear.

 In January 1937, a civil model FN M12 Grand Tourisme was introduced at the Motor Show in Brussels.
 However, it didn’t go into mass production.
 In the spring of 1937, a military version FN M12a SM was prepared for military tests.
-Machines covered 6,000 kms (off-road, sandy and rocky roads) for six days.
-Military inspectors who were scrupulously taking the records, accepted the machine with an excellent mark.
+Machines covered 6,000 kms (off-road, sandy, and rocky roads) for six days.
+Military inspectors who were scrupulously taking the records accepted the machine with an excellent mark.
 The military launch order consisted of 750 units.
 The total number produced was 1180 machines 1090 of which were enrolled at the Belgian Army.
 Motorcycle units of the 1st Cavalry Division got these bikes first.

 Zündapp KS 750 from the «Motorworld by V.Sheynov» collection